lark-parser/lark/docs/recipes.md

 Keep in mind that this implementation relies on the `InteractiveParser` and, therefore, only works with the `LALR(1)` parser, and not `Earley`.

-## Parsing a Language with Significant Whitespace
+## Parsing a Language with Significant Indentation

-If your grammar needs to support significant whitespace, you will need to use the `Indenter` class.
+If your grammar needs to support significant indentation (e.g. Python, YAML), you will need to use the `Indenter` class.
 Take a look at the [indented tree example][indent] as well as the [Python grammar][python] for inspiration.

 [indent]: examples/indented_tree.html
 [python]: https://github.com/lark-parser/lark/blob/master/lark/grammars/python.lark